Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Phylogenetic Placement

 An emerging third way to obtain longer reads is to combine short reads into longer so-called Synthetic Long-Reads (SLRs), which have been used successfully to characterize metagenomes \citep{Sharon2015, Kuleshov2016} and which improve upon short-read metabarcoding approaches for taxonomic classification \citep{Jamy2019a,Ritter2020,Jeong2021}.

 \paragraph{Clustering} Once the wet-lab sequencing strategy has been determined, a user eventually obtains a (typically large) set of sequences.
-After quality control, the typical next step is to consider if, and how, to cluster these raw sequences.
-Common choices include clustering by similarity threshold ($\geq97\%$) resulting in Operational Taxonomic Units \citep[OTUs,][]{Blaxter2005,Edgar2010,Fu2012,Rognes2016,Westcott2015}, more strictly based on single nucleotide differences resulting in Amplicon Sequencing Variants \citep[ASVs,][]{Callahan2016}, or more recent alternatives such as \toolname{SWARM}-clusters \citep{swarm,swarm2,swarm3}.
-For a comprehensive review of clustering methods, see \cite{Zou2018}.
+After quality control, a potential next step is to consider if, and how, to cluster these raw sequences in order to reduce the amount of data that has to be processed, often at the cost of losing information.
+Common choices include clustering by similarity threshold ($\geq97\%$) resulting in Operational Taxonomic Units \citep[OTUs,][]{Blaxter2005,Edgar2010,Fu2012,Rognes2016,Westcott2015}, more strictly based on single nucleotide differences resulting in Amplicon Sequencing Variants \citep[ASVs,][]{Callahan2016}, or more recent alternatives such as \toolname{SWARM} clustering \citep{swarm3}.
+These methods are most commonly used for clustering reads from marker regions, and hence applicable in the placement context; for a comprehensive review of clustering methods, see \cite{Zou2018}.

-Sequences do not strictly have to be clustered, however if this is the case we strongly recommend dereplication of the sequence set to avoid unnecessary redundant computations.
+If possible, it is recommended to avoid clustering, in order to retain potential phylogenetic signal; this choice however also depends on study design and goals.
+However, even if sequences are not clustered, we strongly recommend dereplication, that is, removal of exact (strict) duplicates of sequences, to avoid unnecessary redundant computations.
 For the same reason, sequence dereplication is also useful when pooling the sequences from multiple samples together and placing the resulting set via a single placement run.
 Tools that offer this capability include \toolname{USEARCH} \citep{Edgar2010}, and \toolname{VSEARCH} \citep{Rognes2016}, as well as the placement-specific \toolname{chunkify} command in \toolname{gappa} \citep{Czech2020}.

-Finally, an often overlooked source of query sequences are high-quality reference sequence databases.
-Here, the use-case of placement shifts away from taxonomic assignment: instead such data can be used to attempt an outgroup rooting of an existing tree, using already classified sequences \citep{Hubert2014,Morel2020sars}.
-The result of placement, in this case, is a set of suggested branches on which to root the tree.
+\paragraph{Outgroup Rooting} Finally, an often overlooked source of query sequences are high-quality reference sequence databases.
+Here, the use-case of placement shifts away from taxonomic assignment: instead such data can be used to attempt an outgroup rooting of an existing tree, using already classified sequences \citep{Hubert2014,Morel2020sars,Liede-Schumann2020}.
+The result of placement, in this case, is a set of suggested branches on which to root the tree, including a probability estimate for each root placement onto each branch \citep{Liede-Schumann2020}.